-NATO Commercial and Government Entity (NCAGE) code Used by all non-U.S.-based businesses looking to work with the U.S. government.
-Must have an NCAGE code to register for a DUNS\ number.

-\As of Monday, April 4, 2022, the Unique Entity ID, or UEI (SAM), replaced the DUNS number as the official government-wide identifier used for federal awards.
-The DUNS number is no longer used in the registration process for entities seeking to do business with the U.S. Government.

-- System for Award Management (SAM) Official portal for potential partners to register to do business with the U.S. government. - Non-U.S.-based entities must have an NCAGE and DUNS\ number before registering. - U.S.-based entities must have a DUNS\ number before registering, and SAM will automatically generate a Commercial and Government Entity or CAGE code.
+- NATO Commercial and Government Entity (NCAGE) code Used by all non-U.S.-based businesses looking to work with the U.S. Government.
+Must have an NCAGE code to register for a DUNS number. - As of February 2023, partners applying for assistance awards only are no longer required to obtain CAGE or NCAGE codes.
+As of April 4, 2022, the Unique Entity ID, or UEI (SAM), replaced the DUNS number as the official government-wide identifier used for federal awards.
+The DUNS number is no longer used in the registration process for entities seeking to do business with the U.S. Government. - System for Award Management (SAM) Official portal for potential partners to register to do business with the U.S. Government. - o Non-U.S.-based entities must have an NCAGE and DUNS number before registering. - U.S.-based entities must have a DUNS number before registering, and SAM will automatically generate a Commercial and Government Entity or CAGE code.